openvar/variantValidator/README.md

 VariantValidator ensures that users are guided through the intricacies of the HGVS nomenclature, e.g. if the user makes a mistake, VariantValidator automatically corrects the mistake if it can, or provides helpful guidance if it cannot.
-In addition, VariantValidator accurately interconverts between transcript variant descriptions and genomic variant descriptions in HGVS and Variant Call Format (VCF)
+In addition, VariantValidator accurately inter-converts between transcript variant descriptions and genomic variant descriptions in HGVS and Variant Call Format (VCF)

 VariantValidator interfaces with the hgvs package to parse, format, and manipulate